zeptofs/nz-api-documentation/source/index.html.md

 **Before you start:**

 * We use the term **user** below but the user can be a third party or the same user that owns the OAuth2 application.
-* As noted below, the access token expires every 2 hours.
+* As noted below, some access tokens expire every 2 hours.
 To get a new access token use the [refresh grant strategy](/#authentication-and-authorisation) to swap a refresh token for a new access token.

 1. **Create a Split account**